-Fire Prevention Week (often referred to as Fire Safety Week by Preschool teachers) falls during the week of October 9th.
-Try these fire safety lesson plans for preschoolers this year.
+National Fire Prevention Week (often referred to as Fire Safety Week by Preschool teachers) falls during the week of October 9th.
+Try these free fire safety preschool lesson plans full of hands-on activities that are perfect for teaching this important and life-saving theme.

 Free Fire Safety Lesson Plans for Preschoolers